mrTanish07/first-repo/README.md

 # first-repo
-This is my first repo created for demo
+This is my first repo created for demo <br>
+Author - Tanish Kumar